-Light and Medium Crude Oil (Mbbls) Gas Liquids bbls)
+Light and Medium Crude Oil Conventional Natural Gas (Mbbls) (MMcf) Gas Liquids lbbls)

-Year First Attributed Year End First Attributed Year First Attributed Cumulative at Year End
+Year First Attributed Cumulative at Year End First Attributed Year First Attributed Cumulative at Year End

-2020 - 1,608 - 25,213 1,576

 2021 - 1,287 - 26,043 - 1,768

 2022 - 1,454 (1,201) 23,725 (123) 1,616

+2023 - 1,322 - 19,379 - 1,462

 Probable undeveloped reserves have been assigned in areas where the reserves can be estimated with less certainty.
 It is equally likely that that the actual remaining quantities recovered will be greater or less than the proved + probable reserves.
 In most instances probable undeveloped reserves have been assigned on lands in the area with existing producing wells but there is some uncertainty as to whether they are directly analogous to the producing accumulation or pool.
-McDaniel has assigned 7.0 MMboe of probable undeveloped reserves for a total of 13.3 MMboe of proved + probable undeveloped reserves in the McDaniel Report with \$176 million of associated undiscounted capital.
+McDaniel has assigned 6 MMboe of probable undeveloped reserves for a total of 11.1 MMboe of proved + probable undeveloped reserves in the McDaniel Report with \$162 million of associated undiscounted capital.